 The Ford Mondeo is available with a pair of diesel engines and a petrol-electric plug-in hybrid option, with the 2.0-litre EcoBlue diesels making up a bulk of Mondeo sales.
 It comes in 150PS and 190PS forms with 148bhp and 187bhp outputs, although Ford also sold a punchier 207bhp version in the past.
-As it stands, the 148bhp model is the manual and the 187bhp version is found with the auto gearbox, and neither feel especially rapid.
+As it stands, the 148bhp model is the manual and the 187bhp version is found with the auto gearbox, although neither feel especially rapid.

 The petrol-electric Mondeo Hybrid accounts for only a tiny handful of UK sales.
 Emissions range from 127g/km to 134g/km depending on the spec.
-These figures aren't particularly competitive, and the car's increased weight blunts the Mondeo's stodgy handling even further and the CVT transmission makes the powertrain unpleasant to use under acceleration.
+These figures aren't particularly competitive, and the car's increased weight blunts the Mondeo's stodgy handling even further, while the CVT transmission makes the powertrain unpleasant to use under acceleration.

 - 2Engines, performance and drive - currently readingThe Mondeo's engines balance power and efficiency, but the big Ford lacks the sharpness of the old model